History of Luxembourg (1984—present): Economic diversification

 The CSV-LSAP government continued its predecessors' policy of diversification, to compensate for the decline of steel by promoting other branches.
 It set up a legal environment to benefit the growth of the finance and media sectors.
 In 1985, the communications satellite company SES was created through a concession by the Luxembourgish state, and received a state guarantee allowing it to finance Astra satellites.

-In addition Luxembourgish authorities supported the audio-visual industry through tax exemptions in 1988.
+In addition, Luxembourgish authorities supported the audio-visual industry through tax exemptions in 1988.
 The same year, it adapted into law a European directive on the regulation of "undertakings for collective investment in transferable securities" (UCITS), providing extra momentum to the investment funds sector.

-As the steel crisis had been dealt with, the government concentrated its economic efforts on regional aid, SMEs and research and development.
+Once the steel crisis seemed dealt with from the late 1980s, the government concentrated its economic efforts on regional aid, SMEs and research and development.
 The decline of steel jobs was partly compensated by the creation of 45 businesses from 1989 to 1993.
 Particular attention was given to the media and audio-visual sector, with the government hoping to position the country favourably with regards to this market with a high growth potential.

 The financial centre, which continued to grow and diversify, now made up a growing share of the economy.
 In 1992, the reintroduction of a withholding tax (Quellensteuer) in Germany led to the establishment of new German banks in Luxembourg.
 At the same time, public finances grew increasingly dependent on the financial sector.
 In 1994, banks paid a quarter of all withholding tax on salaries, even though it only employed one tenth of salaried employees.
-Similarly, the registration tax paid by collective investment undertakings and holding companies made up a significant part of public revenue.
+Similarly, taxes paid by collective investment undertakings and holding companies made up a significant part of public revenue.
 Facing attacks from the foreign press aiming to discredit Luxembourg's banking activities, the government took steps intended to strengthen regulation and supervision of the financial centre.
 Laws were passed to combat money laundering, restrict banking secrecy, impose know your customer requirements on lending institutions, and combat tax fraud.
-Alongside these measures, the authorities' powers of surveillance were strengthened; this had the goal of safeguarding the moral reputation of Luxembourg's financial centre internationally.
+Additionally, the authorities' powers of surveillance were strengthened; this had the goal of safeguarding the moral reputation of Luxembourg's financial centre internationally.